 What Is Vinyl Flooring?

 Vinyl flooring used to be limited in design choices, but vinyl has been upgraded to a variety of styles and patterns for a more modern and attractive look.
-Compared to laminate flooring, vinyl offers a little more variety in design, too; vinyl floors can resemble not only wood, but stone and ceramic floors, as well.
+Compared to laminate flooring, vinyl also offers more design variety, with the ability to mimic wood, stone, and ceramic.

 Here are some pros and cons of vinyl flooring: